iocafe/iocafe-doc/source/hardware/connectors/spi/spi-connector-v1.rst

     - Application specific GPIO pin B.

-Cable to connect SPI IDC to breadboard:
+Connect SPI IDC to breadboard:
 Two separate "straight 1 x 5 pin strips" (pin numbers 1 - 5 and  6- 10) or one "breadboard friendly ribbon crimp connector"
 can be presssed into breadboard.
 Pin use as described in "connector pinout" above.